HCA-Healthcare/elixir-hl7/README.md

 An Elixir library for working with HL7 v2.x healthcare data

 Elixir-HL7 provides functions to parse, query and modify healthcare data that conforms to the HL7 v2.x standards.
+It should be able to reconstruct any HL7 Message without data loss or corruption.

 Elixir-HL7 also provides basic support for reading HL7 file streams with configurable delimiters (MLLP and SMAT included).

+This library has been tested on a fairly wide variety of real-world HL7 messages to ensure correctness and flexibility.

 You can learn more about HL7 here:
 * The official HL7 website ([hl7.org](http://www.hl7.org/index.cfm))
 * Wikipedia's [HL7 article](https://en.wikipedia.org/wiki/Health_Level_7)

+## Industry nomenclature

+Elixir-HL7 supports Segment Grammar Notation to validate and find nested segment groups as well as a Field Notation similar to that used by other healthcare applications.

+Due to the high variance in HL7 implementations, segment and message schemas are not strictly enforced.
+Optional HL7 delimiters specified in the MSH segment are respected when parsing.

+Please [report an issue](https://github.com/HCA-Healthcare/elixir-hl7/issues) if something appears to be handled incorrectly.

-## Status
+## Powerful query tools

-This project is approaching a v1.0 release.
-The API is mostly stable at this point.
-Also, be aware of the details of the license (Apache 2.0).
+The `HL7.Query` module can be used to perform complex queries and modifications on HL7 messages.
+These functions have been designed to offer set-based operations with a pipeline-friendly API, modeled heavily on the patterns used by libraries such as jQuery and D3.

-## Goals
+## Benchmarks

--
-- Flexible
-- Support for common industry methods and nomenclature (field and segment grammar notation, etc.)
--

-#### Speed: relatively fast HL7 parsing

 Use `mix run benchmark.exs` to test parsing speeds on your local system.
 The results should be somewhere in the thousands per second range for most modern laptops.

-#### Flexibility: jQuery/D3-style message queries and manipulation

-Segment names and specific message schemas are not enforced.
-Optional HL7 delimiters specified in the MSH segment are respected when parsing.
-The `HL7.Query` module can be used to perform complex queries and modifications on HL7 messages.

-#### Industry Support: common industry methods and nomenclature

-This library has been tested on a fairly wide variety of real-world HL7 data to ensure correctness.
-Elixir-HL7 should be able to parse, modify and reconstruct any HL7 Message without data loss or corruption.

-It supports Segment Grammar Notation to validate and find nested segment groups as well as a Field Notation similar to that used by other healthcare applications.

-Please report an issue if something appears to be handled incorrectly.

 ## Examples